harness/developer-hub/docs/continuous-integration/ci-technical-reference/plugin-steps/ci-github-action-step.md

 Currently, the **GitHub Action plugin** step is supported for the Harness Cloud build infrastructure only.

-For other build infrastructures, you can use the generic **Plugin** step with the GitHub Actions Drone Plugin, as explained in [Run GitHub Actions in CI pipelines](../use-ci/use-drone-plugins/run-a-git-hub-action-in-cie.md).
+For other build infrastructures, you can use the generic **Plugin** step with the GitHub Actions Drone Plugin, as explained in [Run GitHub Actions in CI pipelines](../../use-ci/use-drone-plugins/run-a-git-hub-action-in-cie.md).

+For more information about using plugins in CI pipelines, go to [Explore plugins](../../use-ci/use-drone-plugins/explore-ci-plugins.md).

 :::